Oregon Center for the Arts at Southern Oregon University

 The Museum is actively involved with the University’s studio art experience by exhibiting work from important professional contemporary Oregon, national, and international artists.
 The Museum’s programming includes a nascent visiting artist-in-residence program with artists creating original works on site.
 These are presented in the Museum and provide unique opportunities for student involvement.
 Strong collaborative programs are developed with all areas of the arts to engage students and present works of innovation and exploration.

-Affiliated Arts Programs
+Allied Arts Programs

 Community Arts Partnerships